yash-tatvic/amplitude-dev-center/docs/data/destination-event-streaming-overview.md

 Amplitude data centers use the following IP addresses, depending on their region:

-- Amplitude US IP address
+- Amplitude US IP addresses

     - 52.33.3.219
     - 35.162.216.242